sjtuytc/UnboundedNeRFPytorch/docs/get_pytorch_block_nerf.md

 	```
    You may otherwise symbol link the downloaded dataset ("v1.0") under the "data" folder.
 The Waymo official files (e.g., v1.0/v1.0_waymo_block_nerf_mission_bay_train.tfrecord-00000-of-01063) would be put under the data folder.

-2. Transfer the original data in TF to the Pytorch version via the following command:
+2. Transfer the original data in TF to the mega-NeRF format via the following command:

    ```bash
    python data_preprocess/fetch_data_from_tf_record.py
-   ```

-3. Get the camera pose via:

-    ```bash
-    python data_preprocess/get_camera_pose.py
    ```